apache/mesos/docs/upgrades.md

 <a name="1-1-x-allocator-updateallocation"></a>

-* Mesos 1.1 adds an `offeredResources` argument to the `updateAllocation` method.
-It is used to indicate the resources that the operations passed to `updateAllocation` are applied to.
+* Mesos 1.1 adds an `offeredResources` argument to the `Allocator::updateAllocation()` method.
+It is used to indicate the resources that the operations passed to `updateAllocation()` are applied to.
 [MESOS-4431](https://issues.apache.org/jira/browse/MESOS-4431) (paticularly [/r/45961/](https://reviews.apache.org/r/45961/)) has more details on the motivation.

 ## Upgrading from 0.28.x to 1.0.x ##